-Employees are considered as key stakeholders in the progress of organisation and various initiatives are being taken to upgrade their skills through internal and external trainings.
-Job rotation opportunities are encouraging people to take on new roles and maximize their learning and work experience.
-Reward and Recognition schemes are being introduced to develop a competitive and performance oriented work culture.
+Employees are considered as key stakeholders in the progress of organization and various initiatives are being taken to upgrade their skills.
 It goes without saying that human resource is of primary importance to any productive activity.

 Manpower in the form of labour, supervisors and management personnel are properly selected and deployed to have optimum output and to carry out operations smoothly.
 Company has laid high emphasis on suitable policies and strategies to up keep the high level of human motivation towards the plant operations.
 Company is aimed to establish the atmosphere that all human resource from labours to managers behaves in the context of the organizational objectives.